kevinbai0/slash-backend-take-home/README.md

 # than the current balance.

 curl -X POST http://localhost:80/transaction -H "Content-Type: application/json" -d '{"id": "6", "type": "withdraw", "amount": 100, "accountId": "123", "timestamp": "2023-01-01T00:00:05Z"}'
+# last withdraw request should technically never happen, but if it does,
+# something went wrong.
+We can't block the transaction from happening, so we must allow it.

 curl http://localhost:80/account/123
-# last withdraw request should technically never happen, but if it does,
-# something went wrong but we can't block the transaction from happening
+# should return a balance of -100 (because of the last withdraw that shouldn't have happened)
 ```

 ## Notes